dknowle06/roguelike_1050/README.md

 When running the game, all files posted in the repository are necessary to have, except for `test_dp.py`, `test_mg.py`, and `test_player.py`, as well as any files contained under `dictionaries/testing`.
 All other dictionary `.txt` files must be kept within the `dictionaries` folder.

+**NOTE:**

+The map printing uses special unicode characters, which may not display on certain terminals.
+I didn't have any issues with the characters not showing up when I ran the program through WSL on VSCode, but when I ran it through WSL normally I encountered issues.
+I would assume there are also issues using the regular Windows Command Prompt, but I haven't tested it.
+For the best experience possible, run the program on VSCode's integrated terminal (with WSL, if issues are still encountered) if possible.

 ## Player Actions

 When playing the game, you must type in these commands in order to progress in the game: